 On April 1, 2019, the Company entered into offer letters with Drs.
-Hecht and Currie.
+Hecht and Wright.
 The Company entered into an offer letter with Dr. Busch on April 29, 2019.
 Pursuant to Dr. Hecht's offer letter, he receives an initial base salary of \$100,000 per year.
-Drs.
-Currie and Busch did not receive salary increases in 2020, and their base salaries were \$425,000 per year and 450'000 CHF per year, respectively.
-Dr. Hecht has an individual annual bonus target of 50% of his base salary, and each of Drs.
-Currie and Busch has an individual annual bonus target of 40% of his respective base salary, in each case subject to achievement of corporate and individual goals and the discretion of the Compensation Committee.
+Dr. Busch did not receive a salary increase in 2020, and his base salary was 450'000 CHF per year.
+Dr. Wright received a 3% salary increase in 2020, and his base salary for 2020 was \$439,800 per year.
+Each of Drs.
+Hecht and Wright had an individual annual bonus target opportunity of 50% of his respective base salary, and Dr. Busch had an individual annual bonus target of 40% of his base salary, in each case, with the amount of any bonus ultimately earned, subject to achievement of corporate goals and the discretion of the Compensation Committee.

 On September 23, 2019, the Compensation Committee adopted the Cyclerion Therapeutics, Inc. Executive Severance Plan (the "Severance Plan") pursuant to which the Company provides severance pay and other benefits to employees of the Company at the level of vice president or above (each, a "participant"), in the event of such employee's termination under certain circumstances described therein.
-The Severance Plan became effective as of October 1, 2019, and certain executive severance agreements entered into by the Company following its separation from Ironwood on April 1, 2019, expired by their terms on September 30, 2019.
+The Severance Plan became effective as of October 1, 2019.
 Each of Drs.
-Hecht, Busch and Currie are eligible to participate in the Severance Plan.
+Hecht, Busch, and Wright were eligible to participate in the Severance Plan.